mbloms/academy-git-101-backwards/excercises/undoing.md

 b09a926 Add calc.py
 ```

-It's actually quite hard to really loose data once it has been committed to Git!
+It's quite hard to really loose data once it has been committed to Git, which should be a comfort for anyone working with Git!